q3769/chunk4j/README.md

 # chunk4j

-A Java API to chop up a larger data blob into smaller "chunks" of a pre-defined size, and stitch the chunks back together to restore the original data when needed.
+A Java API to chop up larger data blobs into smaller "chunks" of a pre-defined size, and stitch the chunks back together to restore the original data when needed.

 ## User story